Low German: Old Saxon

 Old Saxon (Altsächsisch), also known as Old Low German (Altniederdeutsch), is a West Germanic language.
 It is documented from the 9th century until the 12th century, when it evolved into Middle Low German.
 It was spoken on the north-west coast of Germany by Saxon peoples.
 It is closely related to Old Anglo-Frisian (Old Frisian, Old English), partially participating in the Ingvaeonic nasal spirant law.

 Only a few texts survive, predominantly in baptismal vows the Saxons were required to perform at the behest of Charlemagne.
 The only literary texts preserved are Heliand and the Old Saxon Genesis.

 Middle Low German

 The Middle Low German language (Mittelniederdeutsch) is an ancestor of modern Low German.
 It was spoken from about 1100 to 1600.
-The neighbouring languages within the dialect continuum of the West Germanic languages were Middle Dutch in the West and Middle High German in the South, later substituted by Early New High German.
+At the time it was known as Sassisch or de Sassische sprâke in Middle Low German and the region in which it was spoken Sassenlant.
+The neighbouring languages within the dialect continuum of the West Germanic languages were Middle Dutch in the West and Middle High German in the South; the latter developed into Early New High German.
 Middle Low German was the lingua franca of the Hanseatic League, spoken all around the North Sea and the Baltic Sea.
 It had a significant influence on the Scandinavian languages and other languages around the Baltic Sea.
 Based on the language of Lübeck, a standardized written language was developing, though it was never codified.